bsloan/math/README.md

-math
+misc
 ====

-programming assignments and some math-related miscellany
+old programming assignments and some miscellany

 vector  - C++ class representing a vector (linear algebra, not std::vector)